CharlyAndriani/CharlyAndriani/README.md

 - 👋 Hi, I’m @CharlyAndriani, I'm from Tucuman, Argentina
-- 👀 I’m interested in QA and Full Stack Developer
+- 👀 I’m a Jr. QA/Tester living in Barcelona, Spain and currently learning Data Science.
-- 🌱 I’m currently learning QA and Tester in Egg Platform from Mendoza, Argentina
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me in my mail, charlyandriani@gmail.com

 <!---